matomo-org/tracker-proxy/README.md

 To run this properly you will need:

-- latest version of Matomo installed on a server
+- latest version of Matomo installed on a server (or Matomo Cloud)
 - one or several website(s) to track with this Matomo, for example http://trackedsite.com
 - the website to track must run on a server with PHP 5.3 or higher
 - PHP must have either the CURL extension enabled or `allow_url_fopen=On`